vvaquero/Install_stuff_notes/README.md

 * Get [miniconda](https://conda.io/miniconda.html#miniconda)
 * Make it executable (chmod +x [file])
-* Run file (no need to sudo) ./[file]) -> You can chose where to install and if attach the PATH of your bashrc file.
-This will make it availabe everywhere.
+* Run file (no need to sudo) ./[file]) -> You can chose where to install conda.
+You may chose to attach the PATH to your bashrc file to make it availabe everywhere.
 * I like ipython to do some tests:
 ```conda update conda```
 ```conda update ipython```